hci-a-if-its-2019/assignment-3-akmal1997/README.md

  - **Feedback**: Add some background to make the webshop look not too simple
  - **Incidence**: Nope
  - **Reason**: I just modified from the original version and using same white background
- - **Resolution**: Add some background but with adjusted opacity because for make the text clearer to read
+ - **Resolution**: No Modifications because if i add some background, it will maybe make the user harder to read some text
  ---

 ## Part B: Prototyping (again)